Wogrim/React-Notes/readme.md

 - **this.state** is a special immutable object for keeping track of this component's state
   - to change state, you must use a special method to set the whole thing (use spread to copy the existing state):
     - `this.setState({...this.state, athing = this.state.athing + 1});`
-    - setting state is asynchronous
+    - setting state is asynchronous; it is not instant
+    - changing state causes the component to re-render
 - **render()** returns the HTML that will be in the page
 - **return ()** allows you to return one element (which can have multiple elements inside it)
 - {} is the portal to JavaScript which lets you put variables in the HTML